JackRozells/BlindSweepAI/Readme.md

 # Utilizing Blind freehand ultrasound sweeps to determine fetal viability

-This repository contains the codes (in PyTorch) for the framework introduced in the following paper:

 This repository is largely based on the works cited below:

 [[Yeung et al]](https://www.sciencedirect.com/science/article/pii/S136184152100044X)